 Typically I read 3-5 books at any given time plus the Smithsonian, Astronomy and Atlantic magazines and Medscape articles pushed to me.
-Mostly I read non-fiction with exceptions of classics (Les Mis, Mark Twain, etc) with the exception of vacation then it’s only male versions of Harlequin romance novels (Louis Lamour, Lee Childs…)
+Mostly I read non-fiction with exceptions of classics (Les Mis, Mark Twain, etc) When I am on vacation then I pretty much only read the male versions of Harlequin romance novels (Louis L’Amour, Lee Childs…)

 Books Currently Reading or Finished